 What is honey?
 Do you know?
-Of course you do, it’s a natural sugar alternative, right?
+Of course, you do, it’s a natural sugar alternative, right?
 Well, yes, but that’s kind of like saying wood is good for building things.
 Never mind that you can make paper, bowls, mulch, and do so many other things with it.
-Honey is not just a sugar alternate, it’s an extraordinary substance, made by a tiny insect, that has the power to heal and sustain humans.
+Honey is not just a sugar alternative, it’s an extraordinary substance, made by a tiny insect, that has the power to heal and sustain humans.

 So let’s start at the beginning.
 Why do bees make honey?
 Ha!
 I bet I got you there!
 You had to stop and think, didn’t you?
 It stumped me when I first asked myself too.
 Bees make honey out of nectar to store over the winter months when there are no flowers to gather nectar from.
 That’s right, they are the preppers of the insect world!
 Bees gather nectar and then bring it back to their hive.
-Then, through some bee magic (mainly adding enzymes and taking out moisture content by fanning the honey with their wings) they make honey, honeycomb and beeswax.
+Then, through some bee magic (mainly adding enzymes and taking out moisture content by fanning the honey with their wings) they make honey, honeycomb, and beeswax.
 All substances that have a lot of the same healing properties.
-For the record, honey is the food the bees store, honeycomb is the structure in which it’s stored and beeswax is what honeycomb is make out from.
+For the record, honey is the food the bees store, honeycomb is the structure in which it’s stored and beeswax is what honeycomb is made out from.

 Some Uses For Honey